BurntPotato1932/comp/README.md

 # comp
 aaaaaaaaaa

-Add a .env in the main folder with TOKEN = 'ur_token"
+Add a .env in the bot folder with TOKEN = 'ur_token"